 Things to do

 The abundant animal life in the Olare Motorogi Conservancy is quite simply jaw-dropping, and you won’t need to go far to see some unforgettable sights.
-All the drama that only nature can provide is on your doorstop and you’ll be in the hands of our experienced Field Guides with a front row seat.
+All the drama that only nature can provide is on your doorstep and you’ll be in the hands of our experienced Field Guides with a front row seat on your safari tour.

 A number of lion pride territories meet in the Olare Motorogi Conservancy which can make for some interesting encounters as the different groups battle for dominance.